Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant ensembles from XXZ networks

 \section{Phase-covariant ensembles from XXZ networks}

-In this section we consider several examples of XXZ spin-networks in external magnetic fields, which we use as benchmark examples of the phase-covariant ensembles.
+In this section we consider several examples of the dynamical maps appearing in spin-networks, which we use as benchmark examples of the phase-covariant ensembles.
 We are interested in extracting features that can be usefully generalized to a construction that can be carried out using only the parameters of the maps in Eq.(\ref{eqn::PhaseCovMap}), without reference to an explicit Hamiltonian, although we will see how properties of the Hamiltonian are recognizable in the maps.
-The phase-covariant restrictions on XXZ models have a simple late-time averaged behavior, described by a single phase-covariant channel (since these channels are closed under convex linear combinations \cite{Siudzinska:2022}).
+The phase-covariant restrictions on the examples we consider lead to a simple late-time averaged behavior, described by a single phase-covariant channel (since these channels are closed under convex linear combinations \cite{Siudzinska:2022}).
 Besides characterizing this channel, we use these models to extract a typical scaling with $N$ of how maps vary around the average, which can be used to inform more general probability distributions over map parameters.

-To begin, the dynamical map associated to the $i^{\rm th}$ qubit in the network is defined as
+To begin, the dynamical map associated to the $k^{\rm th}$ qubit in the network is defined as

-where $H$ is the full Hamiltonian describing the network dynamics. $\Lambda_{i}$(t) depends on time, the Hamiltonian parameters, and the initial state of the remaining qubits.
+where $H$ is the full Hamiltonian describing the network dynamics. $\Lambda_{k}$(t) depends on time, the Hamiltonian parameters, and the initial state of the remaining qubits.
 To obtain phase-covariant dynamical maps for a given qubit network, we must ensure the thermodynamic constraints from Eq.(\ref{eq:PCcond}) are satisfied.
-Therefore, we choose initial global states that are totally uncorrelated and diagonal in the computational basis (as appropriate for XXZ type Hamiltonians)
+Therefore, we choose initial global states that are totally uncorrelated and diagonal in the computational basis (as appropriate for the Hamiltonians we consider below)

+Where $N$ is the number of qubits (or spins) within the network and $Z_{k}$ is the third Pauli matrix associated to the $k^{th}$ qubit's Hilbert space.
+The Bloch vectors for each qubit are initially parallel to the $z$-axis with length $z_{k}$.
 The initial state must be totally uncorrelated so that for all possible choices of focal qubit the reduced dynamics is completely positive.
 Then, all maps are of the form Eq.(\ref{eqn::PhaseCovMap}) and satisfy the following inequalities \cite{Ruskai2001}